- Founding Leaders

-Maggie Walker, Science Teacher — Ms. Walker grew up in Philadelphia and graduated from the University of North Carolina at Chapel Hill.
+Maggie Walker, Science Teacher and 10th Grade Team Leader — Ms. Walker grew up in Philadelphia and graduated from the University of North Carolina at Chapel Hill.
 There, she received her B.A. in Biology and completed the Baccalaureate Education in Science and Teaching (BEST) program.
 Before her senior year, she spent a summer teaching high school students in Palestine.
 Since then, she has founded a program to maintain the relationship between UNC and Palestine.
 Ms. Walker has a deep passion for social justice and an insatiable curiosity for scientific exploration.
 You can often find her exploring her new Bushwick neighborhood, or performing textual analysis of her favorite rap lyrics.

 Miles Bergner, Social Studies Teacher — A native of the city, Mr. Bergner is thrilled to be working in the borough he loves most.
 He received his Bachelor’s Degree from Brown University, with a concentration in Religious Studies.
 Before joining MESA as a full-time teacher, Mr. Bergner taught Global History STR to MESA’s 9th and 10th graders.
 Mr. Bergner lives on music, literature, and yogurt.
 In his free time he plays jazz standards with his father.

-Shaquise Elie, Special Education Teacher — Mr. Elie was born and raised in Boston, MA but now lives in Brooklyn.
+Shaquise Elie, Special Education Teacher and 11th Grade Team Leader — Mr. Elie was born and raised in Boston, MA but now lives in Brooklyn.
 He attended the University of Massachusetts Boston and earned a BA in Economics.
 Mr. Elie is currently working on his Masters of Science in Teaching at Fordham University.
 Before teaching at MESA, he worked at Massachusetts General Hospital in a research group that worked on health policy.
 He also volunteered as a high school MCAS (Massachusetts’s Regents equivalent) tutor, where he found his niche for working with adolescents.
 Mr. Elie has two younger sisters, who mean the world to him.
 And when he’s not teaching, he’s probably planning his next beach getaway.
 Mr. Elie’s favorite places are the Dominican Republic, Costa Rica, and South Beach, Miami.

 Grace Mason, Social Studies Teacher — Ms. Mason grew up in Hamburg, Michigan and only recently moved to Brooklyn.
 Before this big move, she studied History and Secondary Education at Eastern Michigan University.
 While attending uni, she studied in England for 6 months and as a result, caught “the travel bug”.
 She continued her adventures abroad in Asia, finishing her degree in Chengdu, China before teaching and traveling there for a year.
 Next, she moved to Taiwan to experience a different side of Chinese culture while teaching history at an international school.
 She is really excited to be back in the US and looks forward to living and working in such a cool place with other dedicated teachers and students.
 In her free time, Ms. Mason likes to read, explore, watch movies, play sports, and try to find new hobbies.
 She has no idea how to cook, so her goal this year to make one good dish each week.
 Wish her luck!